snl-dakota/dakota/docs/user/usingdakota/studytypes/designofexperiments.rst

 Design of experiments method selection recommendations are summarized in the table below:

-.. table:: Guidelines for selection of parameter study, DOE, DACE, and sampling methods.
+.. table:: *Guidelines for selection of parameter study, DOE, DACE, and sampling methods.*
+   :name: dace-table4
+   :align: center
+   :widths: auto

    +-----------------------+-----------------------+--------------------------------------------------------------------------+
    | Method Classification | Applications          | Applicable Methods                                                       |